- Search The Registry

 - Teacher’s Forum

 - About Us

 - Creating Support

 9*Lewis Henry Douglass was born on this date in 1840.
 He was a Black typesetter, soldier, teacher, and administrator.

 After the American Civil War, he worked as a teacher for the Freedman's Bureau.
-In 1866, Lewis and his brother, Frederick Douglass, Jr. went to Denver where they were hosted by Henry O. Wagoner, a friend of their father.
-Wagoner taught the brothers typography and along with William J. Hardin, Lewis taught reading, writing, and other subjects to adult blacks in Wagoner's home.
-Douglass married Helen Amelia Loguen in 1869 and moved to Washington D.C. where he became the first typesetter employed by the Government Printing Office.
+In 1866, Lewis and his brother, Frederick Douglass, Jr., went to Denver, where they were hosted by Henry O. Wagoner, a friend of their father.
+Wagoner taught the brothers typography, along with William J. Hardin; Lewis taught reading, writing, and other subjects to adult blacks in Wagoner's home.
+Douglass married Helen Amelia Loguen in 1869 and moved to Washington, D.C., where he became the first typesetter employed by the Government Printing Office.
 Douglass's employment by the Government Printing Office as a typesetter did not last long because he was unable to join the typesetters' union as a Black man.

-Like his father, he was a "valuable citizen" to Washington D.C. through his involvement with the New National Era and other political impacts.
+Like his father, he was a "valuable citizen" to Washington, D.C., through his involvement with the New National Era and other political impacts.
 He helped establish and was the senior editor of the New National Era (1870-1874) with his father, a "well-conducted" newspaper aimed at addressing the issues of the Black community in D.C.
-He had a political impact when appointed to the legislative council of the District of Columbia by Ulysses S. Grant where he pushed for racial equality by creating a bill like one that required restaurants to post their prices so they could not overcharge Blacks.
-During the period of U.S. expansion, Douglass was an outspoken critic of the McKinley administration for its involvement in the Philippines and its lack of commitment to solve domestic issues of racial violence towards Blacks.
+He had a political impact when appointed to the legislative council of the District of Columbia by Ulysses S. Grant, where he pushed for racial equality by creating a bill like one that required restaurants to post their prices so they could not overcharge Blacks.
+During the period of U.S. expansion, Douglass was an outspoken critic of the McKinley administration for its involvement in the Philippines and its lack of commitment to solving domestic issues of racial violence toward Blacks.